-On Thursday and Friday, October 1 and 2, the Chicago Literacy Alliance is proud to present our annual thought-leadership summit to explore challenges and solutions to increasing literacy in Chicago.
-DECODE is an experience for educators, literacy professionals, engaged philanthropists, civic decision-makers, and parents and children of Chicago communities.
-Through digital interactive panel discussions, access to field experts, and sharing of vital resources, we will:
+On Thursday and Friday, October 1 and 2, the Chicago Literacy Alliance presented an annual thought-leadership summit to explore challenges and solutions to increasing literacy in Chicago.
+DECODE was an experience for educators, literacy professionals, engaged philanthropists, civic decision-makers, and parents and children of Chicago communities.
+Through digital interactive panel discussions, access to field experts, and sharing of vital resources, we:

-- Break down the complex barriers to literacy acquisition
+- Broke down the complex barriers to literacy acquisition

-- Strategize literacy-based solutions to urgent social challenges
+- Strategized literacy-based solutions to urgent social challenges

-- Analyze the literacy landscape to inform decisions and action
+- Analyzed the literacy landscape to inform decisions and action

 DECODE 2020: Literacy, Liberation, & Civic Life